-Major Traffic Generators (MTGs) are those land uses that create larger volumes or concentrations of traffic.
-Examples include schools, major shopping centers, parks and recreational facilities, hospitals, industrial parks, business parks or other major commercial areas, distribution centers, and multimodal facilities.
-MTGs can have a profound impact on the operations of the surrounding road network.
+The inventory identifies land uses that create larger volumes or concentrations of traffic, major manufactures and distribution centers for truck and rail and intermodal facilities.
+Examples include schools, major shopping centers, parks and recreational facilities, hospitals, industrial parks, business parks or other major commercial areas, airports, riverports, and transit facilities.
+MFU/MTG can have a profound impact on the operations of the surrounding road network.

-In order to understand traffic patterns and volumes in an area, it is important to know about existing MTGs and changes that have occurred such as the addition or closing of a MTG.
-To facilitate this understanding, the ADD maintains an inventory of MTG locations.
+In order to understand traffic patterns and volumes in an area, it is important to know about existing MFU/MTG and changes that have occurred such as the addition or closing of an MFU/MTG.
+To facilitate this understanding, the ADD maintains an inventory of locations.
 This data can be made available to transportation planners, designers, the public, and local officials when making transportation decisions such as the highway prioritization process, or corridor improvement study, or development and calibration of traffic models.

-The inventory is maintained as part of a Geographic Information System (GIS) and can be displayed on maps with existing traffic data such as traffic counts, adequacy ratings, unscheduled needs list, highway plan projects, safety data, etc. The KIPDA ADD has a current MTG inventory with 950 locations identified throughout the region.
+The inventory is maintained as part of a Geographic Information System (GIS) and can be displayed on maps with existing traffic data such as traffic counts, adequacy ratings, unscheduled needs list, highway plan projects, safety data, etc. The KIPDA ADD has a current MFU/MTG inventory over 900 locations identified throughout the region.
 These facilities are identified by one of the following types: commercial, distribution, freight, industry, intermodal, major shopping center, medical, parks & recreation, and school.
 This inventory is reviewed yearly with the RTC to ensure accuracy and the RTC is encouraged to inform KIPDA staff of changes that have occurred in their communities such as the closing or opening of a new facility.

-The maps located in section 4.2 illustrate the location of the current KIPDA MTG inventory.
+The maps located in section 3.2 illustrate the location of the current KIPDA MFU/MTG inventory.
 County maps, city maps and community maps are used where necessary to provide a visual tool of the inventory within the existing road network.
 Updates or other changes are submitted each year to the KYTC.
-For more information on the KIPDA ADD MTGs, please contact the KIPDA ADD Transportation Planner.
+For more information on the KIPDA ADD MFU/MTGs, please contact the ADD.